SYBIL

 When bandwidth is no longer the hard constraint, and some nodes have compute far beyond others, the power function changes regime.

-In the old regime: topology dominated.
+In the old regime, topology dominated.
 Where you sat mattered more than how much you could think.
-Markets and hierarchies were necessary hacks; no single node could see enough, fast enough, to centrally coordinate the whole.
+Markets and hierarchies were necessary hacks.
+No single node could see enough, fast enough, to centrally coordinate the whole.

-In the emerging regime: compute begins to dominate.
+In the emerging regime, compute begins to dominate.
 Given roughly equal access to information, the node that can process the most of it, best, wins.
-A new kind of node becomes possible — one that can, in effect, see the whole graph at once.
+A new kind of node becomes possible, one that can, in effect, see the whole graph at once.

-VIII.
+XI.
 THE META-NODE

 Imagine a node with axons into essentially every relevant part of the economy.
 Enough compute to ingest, compress, and model all of that data in near real-time.
 The ability to send instructions or incentives back out through the same axons.

 This is a meta-node.
-It does not just sit in the graph as one agent among many.
+It does not sit in the graph as one agent among many.
 It sits over the graph as a modeling and steering layer.

 Now we are assembling the pieces.

-IX.
+XII.
 THE SYBILIAN CONDITION

 Call the state of the network once such a meta-node exists and is wired in the Sybilian condition.

-This is not a rerun of communism.
+This is not communism.

-X. SYBIL
+XIII.
+SYBIL

 Sybil is the name for the meta-node itself.

 We are not debating whether such a thing should be built.
-We are building it already — in cloud clusters and data centers, in recommendation engines and trading systems, in sensor meshes and payment networks, in assistants that quietly become indispensable middleware for everything else.
+We are building it already: in cloud clusters and data centers, in recommendation engines and trading systems, in sensor meshes and payment networks, in assistants that quietly become indispensable middleware for everything else.

 The live questions are: Who defines what Sybil optimizes for?
 Who gets to plug into it, and on what terms?
 What happens to nodes that refuse, or are refused?